Federated Multi-Armed Bandits Under Byzantine Attacks: Problem Formulation

+Even in the presence of a single Byzantine client, it may be impossible to identify the optimal arm using Fed2-UCB algorithm in \cite{shi2021federated} by naively relying on the sample means, no matter how many clients the server recruits.
+To see this, consider a single Byzantine client $m$ who sends the following updates as sample means for arm rewards to the server at the end of a phase $p$:

-where $\widehat{\mu}_{m,k} (p)$ is the {\em true} sample mean of observations for arm $k$ collected by client $m$ by the end of phase $p$.
-Since Fed2-UCB calculates an average over individual clients' updates for an arm by the end of each phase, \eqref{eqn:cases_ma1_cli} will cause the global estimate for the optimal arm, $\overline{\mu}_{k^*}(p)$, to go to $-\infty$, rendering it impossible for Fed2-UCB to identify the globally optimal arm.
-Similarly, a Byzantine client can favor {\em any} suboptimal arm to make it seem like the optimal arm.
+Since Fed2-UCB calculates an average over individual clients' updates for an arm by the end of each phase, \eqref{eqn:cases_ma1_cli} will cause the global estimate for the optimal arm, $\overline{\mu}_{k^*}(p)$, to go to $-\infty$, rendering it impossible for Fed2-UCB to identify the global optimal arm.
+Similarly, a Byzantine client can favor any suboptimal arm to make it seem like the optimal arm.
+To conclude, one needs a robust federated learning algorithm that offers protection against Byzantine clients.